parminderunited/GBRDocs/the-fuse-chain/getting-started/how-to-become-a-validator.md

 Validators are contributing their computer resources to maintain the network and need to have some technical knowledge in dealing with hosting this kind of software \(see [Running a validator node](run-your-own-validator.md)\) and [participate in the network governance through voting](../consensus-contracts/vote.md).

-Validators are the guardians of the network and are in charge of not only maintaining it but also to steer it in its future through the governance mechanism that allows any holder of Medifakt token to vote on important decisions and upgrades to the network in its development and resource allocation.
+Validators are the guardians of the network and are in charge of not only maintaining it but also to steer it in its future through the governance mechanism that allows any holder of GBR20 token to vote on important decisions and upgrades to the network in its development and resource allocation.

 ### Who should become a validator?

-* **Companies who build on the network** - Medifakt open source stack allows many companies to collaborate on the same code-base.
+* **Companies who build on the network** - GBR20 open source stack allows many companies to collaborate on the same code-base.

-  Allowing any company that is interested in using the Medifakt services and code to join as a stakeholder is a new innovative approach to collaboration and partnerships.
+  Allowing any company that is interested in using the GBR20 services and code to join as a stakeholder is a new innovative approach to collaboration and partnerships.

   Any company that builds products on the network can own a piece of it and become a stakeholder.